ianstewart1/project-5-8-teamalfalfa/README.md

 We realize that much of the code in the Note and Gesture classes is similar, or even identical, because some methods we included in the Playable interface did not requrie radically different implementations in the two implementing classes.
 This is inelegant because it makes our code longer and it reduces maintainability.
 If a method is changed in one class, it may need to be changed in the other class as well.

-Another small inelegance is that Note has a method getNodeList() that will always return a List of one element.
-This was done because Set's removeAll method takes a List object as its parameter.
-This could be considered in violation of the Principle of Least Astonishment, since a List is typically understood to contain more than one object.
+Another small inelegance is that Note's getNodeList() method returns a List of one element, because the Playable getNodeList() declares a List<Rectangle> return type.
+We thought this was the best solution since we could removeAll the nodes from any Playable in a Pane.
+However, this could be considered in violation of the Principle of Least Astonishment, since a List is typically understood to contain more than one object.

-In both of these cases, however, we decided that the usefulness of the Playable class in its current form outweighed these concerns.
+In both of these cases, we decided that the usefulness of the Playable class in its current form outweighed these concerns.

 #### Include an estimate of your velocity.
 How many story points did you estimate you would complete during this assignment?
 How many did you actually complete, how many person-hours did the team spend, and what is the ratio of points/person-hour?
 I want you to monitor your velocity to help you plan better ovehttps://classroom.github.com/g/3Hlr8BQmfr the final iterations.
 There are no "good" or "bad" numbers for velocity.